When you hear the term “Compliance,” what do you think?

 People are confused, desperate, and exhausted.

-The Code of Ethics for Physical Therapists principle #2 states: PTs shall be trustworthy and compassionate in addressing the rights and needs of patients and clients.
+The Code of Ethics for Physical Therapists principle #2 states: Physical therapists shall be trustworthy and compassionate in addressing the rights and needs of patients and clients.

 Let’s apply this to travel restrictions and returning to work.
 Part of that challenge is the question of: are the employees going to remain honest & ethical, or will they be more in the “survival mode” of needing to get back to work and make a living?